Carol Doda

 Carol Ann Doda (August 29, 1937 – November 9, 2015) was an American topless dancer based in San Francisco, California, who was active from the 1960s through the 1980s.
 She was the first public topless dancer in the United States.

 In 1964, Doda made international news, first by dancing topless at the city's Condor Club, then by reportedly enlarging her breasts from size 34B to 44DD through silicone injections.
-Notably, this reported transition would have been impossible.
-Possibly, Doda enlarged her breasts to measure 44 inches around the bust, and the 44DD assertion resulted from journalists misunderstanding how bra sizing works.
-A year later, she was arrested along with the owners of the Condor Club, but all three of them were cleared of charges.
 Her breasts became known as Doda's "twin 44s" and "the new Twin Peaks of San Francisco".

 Early life

 Carol Ann Doda was born August 29, 1937, in Vallejo, California, and grew up in San Francisco.
 Her mother's maiden name was Hoss.
 Her parents divorced in 1942 when she was four, and Doda dropped out of school and became a cocktail waitress at age 14.